deartc/Quality-Project-Teresa-Hawkins/README.md

 Scope:

 Inclusions: The testing primarily dealt with the checkout process.
 I identified ten tests I performed on the websites which falls into one of these major categories: critical path, regression, non-functional. l included all the necessary components of each test case (preconditions, steps, and expected results.)
-In each test the time limit was ten minutes.
+In each test the time limit was ten minutes or less.

 Exclusions:   The testing was restricted to this major feature, and I did not include more than ten tests, although other tests could have been performed.
 The time limit was set by project.